socalledsound/nu-scripts/week1/02-declarative-JS-USE/w1-v-05-the-DOM.md

     console.log(document)

 [VO]
-And in that file we see first, that we get a reference to the div with an id of root, using a DOM method called getElementById, which will search the document for any element with an id of 'root'.
+And in that file we see first, that we get a reference to the div that has an id of root, using a DOM method called getElementById, which will search the document for any element with an id of 'root'.

 [SC]
+const newDiv = document.createElement('div')
 [VO]
 Then in the next line I use another DOM method, createElement, which will create any type of HTML element that I specify.
-All HTML

 [SC]
+newDiv.innerText = '🐰'
 [VO]
+In the next line, I set the innerText to be a string that has an emoji

 [SC]
+newDiv.className = 'rabbit-lg'
 [VO]
+And then I set the className
 [SC]
+root.appendChild(newDiv)

 [VO]
+And finally I use the appendChild method.
+Notice how I'm using that method on the root, not on the newDiv, and I'm passing in the newDiv, so the newDiv will become a child of the root div, which means it will apear in the DOM and thus, on the web page.

 [SC]
+checking
+console.log(newDiv)
 [VO]
+I can console.log the newDiv and see,

+[SC]
+checking the console
+[VO]
+in my console, that it's an HTML element with a classname and the text of rabbit emoji.

+[SC]
+console.log(document)

+[VO]
+And I can console.log the entire document

+[SC]
+checking the console
+[VO]
+and see that, if I drill down through the different layers, that new div is indeed inside the root div.

+[SC]
+DOM manipulation
+[VO]

+And that's how vanilla DOM manipulation works.
+And did you notice?
+It's highly imperative.
+Every single change that I made was made with very explicit code, line by line.
+On the plus side: it wasn't too hard to think through, it's easy to see what's happening, but can you imagine coding a whole page of emojis in this way?
+Or even, say, five emojis?

+[SC]

+[VO]
+In the next video, we're going to pull a rabbit out of our hat, and we're going to try to do it declaratively.
+In other words, we're going to write a function that will take this string of emojis that I got from emojisaurus, and render it to the screen, and we're going to try to do it at least a little bit declaratively.

+# end

+# old version below, too long and not as good

 If I add a script tag and log the document to the console, I can get a different look at this web page.